St. John Ambulance Canada: We Can Help

 SJAC provides elementary school students in grade 3 with the We Can Help Program, which provides children with an introduction to first aid skills and basic injury prevention messages, is designed for children ages seven through ten.

 Youth Programs

-Youth in SJAC are a very important part of the organization as well.
 The proficiency program allows youth members to gain the Grand Prior's award, as well as work toward the Duke of Edinburgh's Award.
 Proficiencies are awarded for such demonstration of knowledge of subjects, both related and unrelated to the organization.
 The program is designed to meet the requirements of the Grand Prior's Award, and to give the youth valuable life skills.
 The Grand Prior's Award is achieved when the adolescent has completed 6 compulsory and 6 elective proficiency courses.
 In addition to this, youth members are given the opportunity to perform community service at public events, provided that they are supervised by trained adult members.